 MATH 3020 Applied Statistics (3 cr.)

 An introductory course in the use of descriptive and inferential statistics.
-Topics include graphical and numerical descriptive measures, probability, common random variables and their distributions, sampling procedures, confidence intervals, and hypothesis testing (including tests for independence and goodness of fit).
-This course has been exempted from the requirements of the Writing Across the Curriculum policy.
-Prerequisite: MATH 1030 or higher.
+Topics to include graphical and numerical descriptive measures, probability, common random variables and their distributions, sampling procedures, confidence intervals, and hypothesis testing (including tests for independence and goodness of fit).